bridge-protocol/bridge-protocol-documentation/docs/definitions.md

 ### Bridge Network Explorer
 The Bridge Network explorer that shows token distribution, network fees, known claim types, known partners, and recent marketplace requests on the network.
-This can be found at https://explorer.bridgeprotocol.io/

 ### Bridge Marketplace
 The collection of organizations offering verification services in exchange for Bridge Token on the Bridge